MorphDiv/TeDDi_sample/Reports/line_counts/line_counts.md

 # Overview

-Calculate line counts from database version of the 100LC corpus.
+Calculate line counts from database version of the TeDDi corpus.
 These include total line counts, total file counts, for each language and for each genre represented by each language.